-The Project includes site grading, the installation of utilities and drainage systems, paving, building construction and landscaping/site stabilization as part of the construction of a new Allsup's.
-Currently, the project area contains natural grasses and shrubs.
+The Project includes demolition, site grading, the installation of utilities and drainage systems, paving, building construction and landscaping/site stabilization as part of the construction of a new McDonald's.
+Currently, the project area contains concrete areas and buildings which will be demolished as part of the project.